effectivehomeoffice/effectivehomeoffice.com/README.md

 It's the self-declared successor of the missed screenhero.
 We can't wait to try it out and share our experiences here.

+## Collaborative Whiteboard

+We miss to scribble and discuss together on a real whiteboard.
+There is no good alternative for distributed teams.
+What comes next is [Miro](https://miro.com/) on an [iPad](https://www.apple.com/ipad-pro/) with an [Apple Pencil](https://www.apple.com/apple-pencil/) to draw.
+One shares the Miro board in Zoom, so that everyone has focus on the same section of the board.

 ## Check-Ins